FOX NEWS FIRST: New era in Supreme Court as Kavanaugh begins tenure; Clinton speaking tour announced

 On FOX Business:

 Mornings with Maria, 6 a.m.
-ET: Special guests include: Stephen harper, former prime minister of Canada; U.S. Rep. Lee Zeldin, R-N.Y.; Kathryn Rooney Vera, Bulltick Capital Markets head of Global Research; Doug Wead, presidential historian.
+ET: Special guests include: Stephen Harper, former prime minister of Canada; U.S. Rep. Lee Zeldin, R-N.Y.; Kathryn Rooney Vera, Bulltick Capital Markets head of Global Research; Doug Wead, presidential historian.

 Varney & Co., 9 a.m.
 ET: Van Hipp, chairman of American Defense International, Inc.; Bill Simon, former president and CEO of Walmart; Ted Malloch, chairman and CEO of Global Fiduciary Governance LLC; Jim Brulte, chairman of the California Republican Party.